-late March and early April, but varied between zero and two for every day in 2020 after April 17.
-The average amount purchased per operation was just over \$10 billion in late March (defined as the last five trading days of the month), about \$6 billion in late April, and roughly \$3 billion in late May.
+Variation in daily purchase amounts is explained by both variation in operation frequency as well as operation size.
+The number of Treasury operations per day topped out at seven in late March and early April, but varied between 0 and 2 for every day in 2020 after April 17.
+Average amount purchased per operation was just over \$10 billion in late March (defined as the last five trading days of the month), about \$6 billion in late April, and roughly \$3 billion in late May.
 Across all Treasury operations in 2020, the average amount purchased was \$6.5 billion (Table 1).